About Us

 ACAMAR foundation signing ceremony in China, 2015.
 Credit: ACAMAR.

-In February 2013 AAL hosted a delegation of senior Chinese astronomers representing the Chinese Academy of Sciences.
-During that visit the Department of Industry signed a MoU with the Chinese Academy of Sciences covering a broad range of astronomical collaboration.
+In February 2013, AAL hosted a delegation of senior Chinese astronomers representing the Chinese Academy of Sciences.
+During that visit, the Department of Industry signed a MoU with the Chinese Academy of Sciences covering a broad range of astronomical collaboration.
 ACAMAR was officially launched in Beijing on Saturday 12th September 2015 as the mechanism to oversee that collaboration.
-AAL provides the secretariat for ACAMAR.

 ACAMAR aims to: